jimfinnis/Gorm/README.md

 Gorm
 ====

-Gorm generates enormous insane castles while you watch.
+Gorm is a Minecraft Bukkit plugin which generates enormous insane castles while you watch.

 Commands:
     /build      perform one build step.
 If there is no castle, will create a new "base